John Julien

 In this example, a user can quickly scan the columns to understand the different types of checks they can deposit on a mobile device.

-5. Foundational article
+5. Foundational Article

 A foundational article is an uncommon SOP.
 A foundational article explains the background context to help people understand your SOPs.